openjusticeok/spi-2023/okc-session/README.md

 ```

 Unfortunately, like most data in the world of public policy, what remains is still very messy -- too messy to answer our research question without more work.
 Thus, the next step will be cleaning up the relevant columns.
 In this case, we'll need to pay special attention to the `vehicle_make`, `vehicle_model`, and `vehicle_color` columns.

+> Understand the basics of how to explore data in R ✅

 ## 3. Data Analysis in RStudio -- cleaning your data